Brenner Corridor Munich-Verona

 The study analyses in a first step all terminals with Brenner related traffic in terms of their total capacity and transhipment volumes.
 Taking into account the planned upgrades, the forecast traffic volume from the freight study has been integrated in a second step in order to draw conclusions on the potential capacity utilisation of the terminals at the 2030 and 2040 horizons.

-WG Terminals, December 2021
+Working Group Terminals, December 2021

 Your Browser is not supported!